lifedox/granular-configuration-language/doc-spec/configuration.md

   - Default, if `table` is not available.
 - `json`: Output is JSON-mapping.
 - `table`: Output is pretty table.
-  - Requires `tabulate` to be available.
+  - Requires [tabulate](https://pypi.org/project/tabulate/) to be available.
 Default, if available.
+  - Use a terminal width of at least 160 characters for best viewing.

 #### Usage